FertigLab/CoGAPSGuide/optiona.md

 <strong>Box 5: Data input format</strong>

-While CoGAPS can handle multiple data formats, we strongly recommend converting your data to Anndata format using the anndata package61 or another utility designed for translating between data structures62.
-The returned object will be in Anndata format.
+While CoGAPS can handle multiple data formats, we **strongly** recommend converting your data to Anndata format using the **anndata package61** or another utility designed for translating between data structures62.
+The returned object will be in **Anndata format**.

 ---

 9 .
-It is strongly recommended to normalize data before running PyCoGAPS.
-The data matrix is stored in Sparse Compressed Row format, and we now decompress and normalize it.
-Here we make use of the scanpy package<sup>71</sup> to perform log-normalization.
+It is **strongly** recommended to normalize data before running PyCoGAPS.
+The data matrix is stored in Sparse Compressed Row format, and we now **decompress** and **normalize** it.
+Here we make use of the scanpy package<sup>71</sup> to perform **log-normalization**.

 ```yml
 sc.pp.log1p(adata)